 - Demonstrate coordination, equilibrium and sensory functioning required to manipulate parts of, or whole bodies of, simulated and real clients for purposes of evaluation and treatment.

 - Demonstrate mobility and ability to move within environments adequately to access and maneuver within locations and destinations including classroom, laboratory and clinical settings.

-- Demonstrate sufficient postural control, neuromuscular control, eye/hand coordination, strength and integrated function of the senses of vision, hearing, tactile sense, vestibular (movement) sense and proprioception sense (muscles and joints) to manipulate and use common occupational therapy equipment, devices, materials and supplies, and demonstrate competency in the use of these objects within assessment and treatment procedures commonly used in occupational therapy practice.
+- Demonstrate sufficient postural control, neuromuscular control, eye/hand coordination, strength and integrated function of the senses of vision, hearing, tactile sense, vestibular (movement sense) and proprioception (sense of muscles and joints) to manipulate and use common occupational therapy equipment, devices, materials and supplies, and demonstrate competency in the use of these objects within assessment and treatment procedures commonly used in occupational therapy practice.

-- Tolerate manipulation of his/her own body by peers or instructors for instructional purposes.
+- Tolerate physical contact with others; tolerate manipulation of his/her own body by peers or instructors for instructional purposes.

 Create an account in OTCAS through the applicant portal and follow the directions to complete the application.

 Once we receive your OTCAS application, we will send you an e-mail containing a supplemental application and a login ID (you will receive a second, separate email with your PIN).
 Complete the application according to the e-mailed intstructions.

 You must include your OTCAS ID number and the date you completed the OTCAS application on the supplemental application.

 A $25 supplemental application fee must be paid with a credit card.